aaronfeingold/SpotifyProject/README.md

 ## Call Spotify API and send yourself a text message (SMS) containing the most recent song added to playlists by your friends.

 ### Forthcoming frontend project(React.js) will allow you to add your phone number to receive weekly text of "top" songs from other users.
-This front-end will create new AWS Cloudwatch triggers with specific instructions and payloads to run app as serverless Lambda function.
+It will create new AWS Cloudwatch triggers with specific instructions and payloads to run app as Lambda function.

 ### Personal version hosted now on AWS.
-Beginning the process of scaling will be fun.

-#### TO USE THIS AS OF NOW:
+#### TO USE:

 If you made it this far, thanks for taking an interest in this repository.
 In its current form, this app needs a little upfront work from the user:

 1. First, you'll need to create developer's accounts and apps on both **Spotify** and **Twilio**.
-With your access credentials, load them as variables into your local environment in accordance with the outline found in the main.load_environment(); or into a .env file that you can create in the project's main directory(dotenv will do the work there if necessary).
+With your access credentials, load them as variables into your local environment; or into a .env file that you can create in the project's main directory(dotenv will do the work there if necessary).

 2. Second, test.json needs to be filled out with some info.